 There should be one space between sentences following a full stop.
+There should be no space prior to a colon or semi-colon.

 2.4.2.
 BULLETS AND LISTS

 Both bullets and numbered list styles are available in the templates but bullets are the preferred method of itemising.
 Numbered lists are useful if the order of the list matters or if it is necessary to refer to specific points within the list, but generally bullets should be used.